Stat Trek

 When the population distribution is not heavily skewed and does not have outliers, the t distribution is often the safest choice.

-- Software defaults.
-Many statistical software tools automatically choose the t distribution when the population variance is unknown and the sample size is small.
+• Software defaults.
+Some statistical software tools automatically choose the t distribution when the population variance is unknown, regardless of sample size.

 If you do choose the t distribution, you will have to specify degrees of freedom.
 Guidelines for calculating degrees of freedom are described at https://stattrek.com/statistics/degrees-of-freedom.